 Products and Variants

-Creating and editing your products in the Shopify admin is a generally a wonderful experience.
-Shopify have made it quick and easy to add new products and variants to your store.
+Creating and editing your products in the Shopify admin is generally a wonderful experience.
+Shopify has made it quick and easy to add new products and variants to your store.

-There is a potentially serious limitation surrounding Shopify variants which needs to be considered before deciding to use the platform.
+There is a potentially serious limitation surrounding Shopify variants that need to be considered before deciding to use the platform.

 Shopify 100 Variant Limitation

-If you need to add extra options to a product, there are a few Shopify apps which will solve this.
-The downside is you won’t be able to import or export these additional options along with all the product data that appears in the built in import/export Shopify tool.
+If you need to add extra options to a product, there are a few Shopify apps that will solve this.
+The downside is you won’t be able to import or export these additional options along with all the product data that appears in the built-in import/export Shopify tool.
 You also can’t assign a SKU to track stock for the additional variants created by these apps.

 Shopify Categories and Collections

-Shopify calls it’s categories ‘Collections’.
-Collections are product landing pages which can be used for more than just categorizing products.
+Shopify calls its categories ‘Collections’.
+Collections are product landing pages that can be used for more than just categorizing products.
 Collections come in the form of manual or automatic.

 Manual collections allow you to manually assign products to that specific category.
-Automatic collections is a dynamic rule based category which can save you time categorizing products in Shopify.
+Automatic "collections" is a dynamic rule-based category that can save you time categorizing products in Shopify.

-In Shopify, tags act as a filter which can appear on category/collection pages.
+In Shopify, tags act as a filter that can appear on category/collection pages.
 By default, Shopify displays tags as a tag cloud (see image below).